jnand/cortland-guide/pages/ids.md

 ### Gatekeeper ###

-macOS has a builtin system for allowing/blocking application from executing, and does so based on its code signature; unsigned applications will raise a notice and be disallowed unless explicitly allowed.
+macOS has a built-in system for allowing/blocking applications from executing, and does so based on its code signature; unsigned applications will raise a notice and be disallowed unless explicitly authorized.

 Gatekeeper's Quarantine also keeps track of downloaded files, which can be viewed by querying the sqlite database: